Date: August 30, 2019

 E-bikes make bicycle travel easier and more efficient, because they allow bicyclists to travel farther with less effort.
 When used as an alternative to gasoline- or diesel-powered modes of transportation, e-bikes can reduce greenhouse gas emissions and fossil fuel consumption, improve air quality, and support active modes of transportation for park staff and visitors.
 Similar to traditional bicycles, e-bikes can decrease traffic congestion, reduce the demand for vehicle parking spaces, and increase the number and visibility of cyclists on the road.

-A copy of the National Park Service’s new e-bike policy is available online.
+A copy of the National Park Service’s e-bike policy (Policy 19-01) is available online.

 Safety information and Frequently Asked Questions are on the Electric Bicycles (e-bikes) in National Parks website.